zkSNACKs/WasabiResearchExperience/README.md

 - Discussions are sometimes recorded and published.
 - There are research meetings every monday.
 The following logs are created only for recorded meetings or meetings that generated some other type of content.

+## 2021-03-15 18:00 UTC - CJDNS

+- Cjdns implements an encrypted IPv6 network using public-key cryptography for address allocation and a distributed hash table for routing.
+- Special Guest: Caleb James DeLisle

 ## 2020-12-21 18:00 UTC - Financial Cancel Culture

 - A joint meeting with the Bitcoin Munich meetup group, presentation by Janine Römer, "that one privacy girl", who is an investigative journalist.